gavinmcnicol/francois-remnant-prairie/README.md

 # GC Flux Processing Pipeline (Peak Heights → ppm)

 This repository contains an end-to-end workflow for processing Shimadzu LabSolutions GC `.txt` exports into tidy peak-height tables and calibrated gas concentrations (ppm).
-The pipeline is designed to be **batch-run across many GC run folders**, with **robust handling of inconsistent student sample logs** and **QC-driven exclusion of bad standard injections**.
+The pipeline is designed to be **batch-run across many GC run folders**, with **robust handling of inconsistencies in sample logs** and **QC-driven exclusion of bad standard injections**.

 ---